 You could even put in your cup the day before you know it’s going to start.
 Who doesn’t love fewer bloody surprises?

 Think about the number of tampons and/or pads you use in one cycle.
 Now multiply that by 12.
 Now multiply that by 5 or 10.
 That’s about the amount of waste you’ll save by switching to a menstrual cup!

 The plastic and cardboard from the packaging and applicators for tampons and pads rarely get recycled, and nothing can be done to recycle used products.
 Menstrual cups can last up to 10 years, and you rinse them out and use the same one every cycle!

 Switching out any single-use items for products you can use over and over again is fantastic- for you, and for the environment!

-If you want some more ideas for being less wasteful and using less plastic, check out this post!
+If you want some more ideas for being less wasteful, check out my post on creative ways to use less plastic.

 Stick it and forget it

 Gone are the days when you have to remember to bring a stockpile of pads and tampons when traveling or just to survive the day.
 All you need is access to a bathroom to change your cup, but other than that you can forget about it completely!
 Menstrual cups make your period so much easier.

 And, when you’re walking through the store, it’s lovely to just be able to skip the monthly trip to the aisle full of pads and tampons.
 You never have to worry about forgetting to get more tampons and having to rush to the store when shark week start!